-Similarly, the Bio-RFID technology non-invasively identity the presence and quantity of glucose in the human blood stream.
-By extension, there may be other molecular structures which this same technology can identity in the blood stream which, over time, the Company will focus upon.
+Similarly, the Bio-RFID technology can non-invasively identity the presence and quantity of glucose in the human body.
+By extension, there may be other molecular structures which this same technology can identity in the human body which, over time, the Company will focus upon.
+They may include the monitoring of drug usage or the presence of illicit drugs.
+They may also involve identifying hormones and various markers of disease.